rsyncOSX/rsyncuidocs/content/en/blog/Menuapp.md

 #### Functions not within the menu app

-The following functions is *not* within the menu app:
+The following functions are **not available** in the menu application:

 - there is no administrative task management
 	- new tasks and profiles will be added by RsyncUI.